MhmRhm/SeeMake/README.md

 # SeeMake

-A feature-packed, ready-to-use CMake template with testing, static and dynamic checks, coverage reports, and more.
+A feature-packed, ready-to-use, cross-platform CMake template with testing, static and dynamic checks, coverage reports, and more.

 This template comes with a tutorial and a working example, so be sure to read on.